AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 You can run the ls –l command to query the owners and owner groups of files and directories.

 To change the owners and owner groups, run the chown command.
-For example, you can run the chown -R www.www /alidata/www/phpwind/ command to change the owner and owner group of all files and directories under the /alidata/www/phpwind directory to Account www.
+For example, you can run the chown -R www.www /alidata/www/phpwind/ command to change the owners and owner groups of all files and directories under the /alidata/www/phpwind directory to the www account.

 ## How do I update the software repository for Linux instances?